 — Carol

-This delicious bacon cheese quiche is made with simple ingredients that you probably have in your kitchen.
+This delicious crustless quiche recipe is made with simple ingredients that you probably already have in your kitchen.
 Since there’s no crust, this pie is light and packed with protein.
 Here’s what you’ll need:

 • Bacon.
 Always a favorite and it adds such delicious flavor to this recipe.
 You can swap the bacon for turkey bacon, Canadian bacon, diced ham or even sliced chicken sausage.